 Small global population.
 Federally Endangered Species.
 Managers have requested locations be hidden.
 Captive-raised birds are less wary than the Aransas-Wood Buffalo flock and managers do not want them to habituate to humans.

 Small global population.
-Federally Endangered Species.
+State Endangered Species.
 Managers have requested these locations be hidden.
 Ground nester makes nests vulnerable to being stepped on.
 Populations have been harassed by audio playback in the past.

 Sensitive seasonally in Wisconsin

 Northern Goshawk (March 1 – August 1)

 Taken by falconers, disturbance at nest sites by birders and photographers.